-We believe our early success, both with customers and regulators, is directly linked to our commitment to solely hire and utilize in-house teams for our on-ground operations.
-Utilizing in-house teams, and not independent contractors like our competitors, allows us to properly train and oversee each worker.
+We believe our early success, both with customers and regulators, is directly linked to our commitment to solely hire and utilize in-house teams for our on-ground operations or local partners for specific cities.
+Utilizing in-house teams or local partners, and not independent contractors like our competitors, allows us to properly train and oversee each worker/partners.
 To cities and regulators, it means we can provide consistent service, respond to issues in real time, be fully accountable, work hand in hand with regulators and have our workers as an extension of our brand in the communities without relying on unscreened third-party workers and the uncertainties that come with such.